nolanplatt/nolanplatt/README.md

 I have almost a decade's experience working with various languages.
 I've helped develop and kickstart several successful projects and create highly scalable, secure, and concise backend infrastructures.
+I received course units from the University of California, San Diego extension program for my various endeavours in Java.

 Email: <nolanplatt1@gmail.com>